 But is crypto just a buzzword?
 Or do respondents actually know what it means?
 As our results show, roughly two-thirds of respondents that have heard of cryptocurrency, also know what it is.
 Across all 8 countries, an average of 50% says they have knowledge of cryptocurrencies.

 Unsurprisingly and in line with the previous paragraph, Japan, and South Korea are ahead in this comparison, where about 60% of the online population know what cryptocurrencies are.
-Both countries have experienced a lot of attention for cryptocurrencies, particularly when it comes to trading.
+Both countries have experienced a lot of attention to cryptocurrencies, particularly when it comes to bitcoin with trading software.
+According to Inside Bitcoins, one of the most commonly used trading software is Bitcoin Trader.
 Interestingly though, these are also the countries with the lowest buying intention, as shown in the following.

 4% of non-owners plan to buy cryptocurrencies

 Numbers below are net and exclude cryptocurrency owners, i.e. this is only the buying intention of respondents who do not own cryptocurrencies yet.

 After prices and media attention reached new highs in 2017, we wanted to find out whether people plan on investing more in cryptocurrencies.
 Our results show an average of 4% of respondents have the intention of buying cryptocurrency, with most of the countries ranging between 6% and 3%.
 Compared to the high levels of awareness, these numbers show that cryptocurrencies are still early in their adoption cycle.

 As mentioned, South Korea and Japan are interesting outliers as they rank highest in terms of awareness and knowledge, but have expressed low intention to buy cryptocurrencies in the next 6 months.
 For these countries, in particular, this could be a sign of slowing investments and less positive sentiment.